-What does Self Direction include?
+What does Self-Direction include?

 Employer Authority means that you and/or the people you choose to help you make primary decisions about the supports and services you need and who you want to provide these services.
-You may recruit your own staff, get your services from a community organization or hire an OPWDD provider agency to provide your services.
+You may recruit your own staff, obtain your services from a community organization or hire an OPWDD provider agency to provide your services.
 Other choices you may make include deciding what qualifications your staff needs to have; what tasks they need to do to help you; what hours you need their help; and how to supervise your staff to let them know if the work they are doing meets your needs.

 What help will I get if I choose to Self-Direct?

-Fiscal Intermediary: A Fiscal Intermediary works with the participant to implement the Human Resource (HR) activities and to complete billing and payment of the services identified in the budget template.
+Fiscal Intermediary: A Fiscal Intermediary (FI) works with the participant to implement the Human Resource (HR) activities and to complete billing and payment of the services identified in the budget template.

-Which services can I Self-Direct?
+Which Services Can I Self-Direct?

 Community Habilitation is a service that can support the participant to achieve his/her valued outcomes through activities such as skills training, assistance with daily living, and relationship building.